AitorSimona/Traverser/README.md

 download the files and add them to your project.
 Note that this way puts the package in the package cache, and thus ends up being read-only.
 You can easily move the whole folder com.aitorsimona.traverser to the Packages folder, while renaming it to not containg anything after the @.

-You can also download the master branch as a ZIP and in Unity add the package from disk.
+You can also download the master branch as a ZIP and in Unity add the package from disk, or drop all files inside the Packages folder, under a newly created parent folder called com.aitorsimona.traverser.

 ### DEMO